WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Legal Information: California

 Once I notify my landlord that I want to end my lease, do I still have to pay my rent?

-Yes – but only for the next 14-day period after giving notice.
-Once you send the written notice to your landlord, you still have to pay your rent for the next 14 calendar days unless the landlord rents the premises to someone else during that 14-day period (and then the rent you owe will be prorated.)1 For example, let’s say you give notice and you leave on September 30th and you pay rent through October 14th.
+Once you send the written notice to your landlord, you still have to pay your rent for the next 14 calendar days unless the landlord rents the premises to someone else during that 14-day period and then the rent you owe will be prorated.1 For example, let’s say you give notice and you leave on September 30th and you pay rent through October 14th.
 Then the landlord gets a new tenant who moves in October 7th.
-You can ask to be reimbursed half (½) of your rent that you paid for October.
+You can ask to be reimbursed half of your rent that you paid for October.

 © 2008–2020 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.